How to Boost your Personal Kanban with “Getting Things Done” and Automation

 Why my Personal Kanban needed an upgrade

-Whenever you start with your first Personal Kanban board you are most probably going to have the columns ‘To Do’, ‘In Progress’ and ‘Done’.
-While this is a good starting point, it soon is going to lead to the situation where very different kinds of tasks are lined up in the same column.
+Whenever you start with your first Personal Kanban board you are most probably going to have the columns ‘To Do’, ‘In Progress’, and ‘Done’.
+While this is a good starting point, it soon is going to lead to a situation where very different kinds of tasks are lined up in the same column.
 For instance, one task might be ‘Call Mr. Meyer to discuss the appointment’, the other one ‘Prepare the workshop with the management group’ and ‘Buy groceries for the dinner with friends’.

 Although this looks simple and sound, in practice this is prone to create exhausting context switches between these different kinds of tasks which limits the possible completion rate.
 You might have experienced that in the past as well.
 It feels hard to finish one task and proceed fluently with the next one.
-This often results in situations in which you start to rearrange your ‘To Dos’ in order to find one suitable task that fits your current mood and situation.
+This often results in situations in which you start to rearrange your ‘To Dos’ to find one suitable task that fits your current mood and situation.
 This costs time and energy and disrupts the valuable flow state.
 I experienced all that.
 At first, I couldn’t quite get what was blocking me.
 Then I realized that the context switches that come along with these different kinds of tasks in the same ‘Backlog’ make using this oversimplified version of my Personal Kanban board impractical.

-Having the Kanban practices in mind I knew that making my own work visible was going to help me to achieve my objectives.
+Having the Kanban practices in mind I knew that making my work visible was going to help me to achieve my objectives.
 So, I didn’t give up on Personal Kanban easily.
 Some time ago I re-read “Getting Things Done”, the all-time classic by David Allen, and experimented with combining the core ideas of “Getting Things Done” and Personal Kanban.
 The result improved my quality of life drastically.
 With Getting Things Done (GTD) and Personal Kanban the time in which I was completely overwhelmed by the amount of work that flooded me is over.

 Core ideas of “Getting Things Done”

-I’m not going to explain the “Getting Things Done” ideas in full extent.
+I’m not going to explain the “Getting Things Done” ideas to the full extent.
 If you’re interested feel free to read the latest version of the book.
 However, I’m going to pick some “Getting Things Done” core concepts and explain them briefly to connect them to Personal Kanban in this post.

-David Allen claims that in order to not be haunted by your work you have to achieve a “mind like water”.
+David Allen claims that to not be haunted by your work you have to achieve a “mind like water”.
 This means that you should not think of all your tasks all the time.
-To achieve a “mind like water” state it’s mandatory to have every work item explicitly written down — in order to “relieve” your brain from reminding you constantly about these items.
+To achieve a “mind like water” state it’s mandatory to have every work item explicitly written down — to “relieve” your brain from reminding you constantly about these items.
 This is both true for work that is created by someone else for you and work created by yourself.
 Whenever you ‘find’ any kind of work it immediately should enter an inbox from which it will be sorted out later.

-Besides of having one single entry point for all your incoming work, David Allen suggests furthermore to cluster your incoming tasks by their similarity of execution.
-Taking my example from above this would mean to have a cluster e.g. for phone calls, writing emails, and buying groceries.
+Besides having one single entry point for all your incoming work, David Allen suggests furthermore to cluster your incoming tasks by their similarity of execution.
+Taking my example from above this would mean having a cluster e.g. for phone calls, writing emails, and buying groceries.
 In practice, this makes it easier to process all the tasks on one cluster whenever you are in the mood and situation to do.
 Thus you avoid context switches and improve your flow of work since you don’t have to search for the next action to take.

-David Allen reminds us of the two minutes rule, which says that you should close every single task directly in the ‘input queue’ if the time to complete this particular tasks is going to take you less than two minutes.
+David Allen reminds us of the two minutes rule, which says that you should close every single task directly in the ‘input queue’ if the time to complete this particular task is going to take you less than two minutes.
 Every task that presumably takes longer shall be moved into one of the named ‘buckets’ or clusters.

 Tasks that landed in your ‘input queue’ and currently are not in your focus are moved to the ‘someday maybe’ ‘bucket’.
 Allen distinguishes between projects (e.g. having a huge birthday party) and tasks (e.g. buy soft drinks).
 Projects need further “breakdown” to be delivered.
-On your board, you can use color indication to indicate work items that need further breakdown or clarification.
-If you aim for a flow state with your Personal Kanban there is one thing you need to do for every task on the board: You need to define the next tangible step in order to get this work item done.
+On your board, you can use the color indication to indicate work items that need further breakdown or clarification.
+If you aim for a flow state with your Personal Kanban there is one thing you need to do for every task on the board: You need to define the next tangible step to get this work item done.
 If you don’t know this next step immediately move the tasks to a ‘bucket’ that reminds you to do the breakdown when you have the time and the vibe to do so.

 To stay up to date with your work David Allen suggests holding a weekly review with yourself to get “clear, current and creative”.
-This basically means to free your mind from all the tasks that may be in your head at this review-moment by writing them down, check the validity of the tasks that you’ve already written down and to delete work items that are not necessary anymore.
+This means to free your mind from all the tasks that may be in your head at this review-moment by writing them down, check the validity of the tasks that you’ve already written down, and delete work items that are not necessary anymore.

 Combine Getting Things Done and Personal Kanban